 In addition, EAA has some rules we need to follow once we arrive. we highly recommend that everyone read all available information on their website, regarding camping with your aircraft.
 Here are the basics:

-- Camping fee does NOT grant admission to AirVenture.
+- The camping fee does NOT grant admission to AirVenture.
 You must purchase that separately by the day or by the week.